makusan8/kubernetes/README.md

 ```

-Let's fetch the fastest mirror for nala, choose 1 from the prompt menu :
+Fetch the fastest mirror for nala, choose 1 from the prompt menu :

 ```bash